janw/drmeter/README.md

-# DRmeter for Python

-**work in progress**

-## Synposis

-Based on the reverse-engineered algorithm proposed by the Pleasurize Music Foundation.
-While this function's output is not permitted to be called an  official Dynamic Range (DR) value it does still comply with 99.9% of the results of one of the official DR meters.
+# Dynamic Range meter

+Analyze audio files for their Dynamic Range (DR) as proposed by the [Pleasurize Music Foundation](http://www.dynamicrange.de).

+The algorithm has been reverse-engineered using the available information and officially endorsed software to calcuate the DR value.
+The output of `drmeter.py` is probably within 99.9% accuracy towards the official DR tools.

+This project is in no way affiliated with the Pleasurize Music Foundation or its Dynamic Range Project.

 ## Requirements

-In order to run the DRmeter, you need to have the following Python packages installed:
+In order to run the DRmeter, you need to have the following Python packages installed.
+Use the included `Pipfile` to install the dependencies via [Pipenv](https://docs.pipenv.org) (`pipenv install`)

-* Numpy
+* Numpy (v0.14.5)
-* PySoundFile
+* PySoundFile (v0.10.2)
-* CFFI

-The function has been developed using Python 3.4 on a Mac.
-Supported audio file formats are given by the underlying `libsndfile` library.
+The function has been developed using Python 3.6 on a Mac.
+The supported audio file formats are given by PySoundFile's underlying [libsndfile](http://www.mega-nerd.com/libsndfile/) library.

 ## Usage